Top 5 historic sites Croatia

 Photo: The reconstruction model of the Diocletian palace

-With the construction of the palace, the development of today's city of Split began.
+With the palace's construction, the development of today's city began.
 Today, Split is the second-largest city in Croatia and the largest city on the Croatian Adriatic coast.

 The view from the air of the Diocletian Palace